Max-Pursche/Holdem-Project/README.md

-# -Texas Holdem by Max Pursche
+# Texas Holdem by Max Pursche

 A texas holdem game where you bet on the probability of a set of players winning with a selected players hand The user will be given 4 different players with different hands of cards